-It’s no longer news that winter is here ASUU has gone on strike.
-There’s no idea how short this will last but going by the news, expect another week.
+It’s no longer news that ASUU has gone on strike and the corona virus of a thing has added to the stress of students and especially to my final year brethren who can’t wait to graduate from school.
+There’s no idea how short this will last but going by the news, expect another months

 Yeah, I can relate with how annoying the trend is.
 Take it from someone who’s sat at least a year of strike actions put together.

-Looking on the bright side, ASUU strike does provides you extra time you can put to great use.
+Looking on the bright side, ASUU strike and the corona virus break does provides you extra time you can put to great use.
 This same can be said of other ‘holiday’ periods.

 For this article, a holiday refers to anytime school is not in session.
 It may be semester breaks, strike actions or the unfortunate case of waiting a year to rewrite JAMB.
 It could also be the months of waiting for NYSC call up

 In any case, this time is valuable and you can’t afford to blow it away.
 There are tons of stuff you can do with this free time.
 Even if you may have misused some of this times in the past, this is one time to make things right.
 Here are 7 ways you can make the most of this period…